 When to Get Dual Diagnosis Treatment

-- Constantly feeling anxious, hopeless, or experiencing suicidal thoughts
+- Persistent anxiety or suicidal thoughts

 In general, someone who is abusing substances and who is experiencing an overall sense of discontent, significant changes in mood, and fluctuations in his or her eating or sleeping habits should take into account that they might have a dual diagnosis.
 Reaching out for help is the very best thing that an individual who is experiencing these types of things can do in order to be as healthy as possible.

-Types of a Nashville Tennessee Dual Diagnosis Treatment
+Types of Dual Diagnosis Treatment Programs

 Individuals who have a dual diagnosis are automatically considered high-risk patients, simply because they have more on their plate to manage than those who are focusing solely on treating a substance use disorder.
-As a result, the majority of clients with dual diagnosis in Nashville Tennessee will attend residential treatment programs, intensive outpatient programs, or partial hospitalizations.
+As a result, the majority of clients with dual diagnoses in Tennessee will attend residential treatment programs, intensive outpatient programs, or partial hospitalizations.
 In some cases, patients will enroll in all three types of dual diagnosis treatment in order to receive the complete care that they need.

 Residential treatment, which requires the client to live on campus, is often a highly recommended type of dual diagnosis treatment.
 This is because clients can receive consistent, around-the-clock care that addresses the many different aspects of their dual diagnosis.
 The client is safe and secure in the treatment environment, allowing for him or her to feel comfortable sharing his or her story.
 Doing so will allow clients to get the most out of their therapy sessions, leading to a stronger understanding of their dual diagnosis.